zubeax/zubeax.github.io/_posts/2023-12-06-build-rbpi-cluster.markdown

 resize2fs /dev/sda2 60G
 ```

-then i used <b>cfdisk</b> to create a new partition in the reclaimed space.
+then i used `cfdisk` to create a new partition in the reclaimed space.

 ```sh
                                                Disk: /dev/sda